onedata/oneclient/README.md

 ### "The standard way"

-*oneclient* uses *cmake* as a build tool thus building process is same as for most cmake-based projects.
+*Oneclient* uses *cmake* as a build tool thus building process is same as for most cmake-based projects.
 However you can use Makefile-proxy with following interface:
 (Note that -s flag is optional - it's a silent mode which makes output much prettier, because it leaves only cmake's stdout/stderr)